-- The FY2016 Budget includes department 4705 (Probate Associates), created in FY2016.
-The budget for this department will include all Associate Judges as well as possible staff and an operating budget for any expenses related to the Associate Judges. - The FY2016 Budget includes the addition of: - O 2 Associate Judges (1 Associate Judge was previously in department 4703) - o 2 Probate Auditor Assistants (9)

-- o 1 Attorney III (ATT3) to 1 Director of Operations (ATT5) - The FY2015 Budget included the addition of: - o 2 Probate Auditor Assistants (9)
+- The FY2018 Budget includes the reclassification of 1 Attorney III to 1 Attorney VI - The FY2016 Budget includes department 4705 (Probate Associates), created in FY2016.
+The budget for this department will include all Associate Judges as well as possible staff and an operating budget for any expenses related to the Associate Judges. - The FY2016 Budget includes the addition of: - O 2 Associate Judges (1 Associate Judge was previously in department 4703) - o 2 Probate Auditor Assistants (9) - The FY2015 Budget included the addition of: - o 2 Probate Auditor Assistants (9)